Having a pet can help people in a variety of ways. Pets can provide companionship and more reasons to go outdoors and engage in physical activities.

 Allowing or not allowing pets does not need to be a stressful decision for you to make.

 You always have complete control over the situation by managing the types of pets that you’ll allow.
-You can even specify the number of pets you allow per unit and dictate the breed and sizes you are comfortable within the lease agreement as well.
+You can even specify the number of pets you allow per unit and dictate the breed and sizes you are comfortable with within the lease agreement as well.

 You can even supplement your rental income with varying fees that will help to safeguard you and your property from any damages.